Bold Thinkers Behind Duke's Sustainable Operations

 “Even though we aren’t quite to where we want to be, work is happening.
 We are focusing on the tangible changes where we can make an impact,” she said.

-“Every little bit of efficiency we can wring out of our energy systems on campus is a step toward climate neutrality,” said Casey Collins, interim director of utility operations and assistant director of energy management and data systems.
+“Every little bit of efficiency we can wring out of our energy systems on campus is a step toward climate neutrality,” said Casey Collins, interim director of utility operations and assistant director of energy management and data systems in Duke Facilities.

 Collins leads a team of some 80 employees responsible for maintaining the university’s various power systems.